lukovicaleksa/mobile-robot-localization-using-particle-filter/README.md

     pf_algo.py -> calculating particles at each step using Data folder and storing results in Data/Estimation folder or just plotting the results directly from Data/Estimation folder

+ Note:
+ * Algorithm is implemented from scratch
+ * Only first 90 steps are uploaded to Data/Estimation folder because github does not allow more files
+ * Only the map turtlebot3_stage_1.launch from turtlebot3_gazebo is handled, im working on more complex maps
+ * Data collection is done by manually driving turtlebot using turtlebot3_teleop_key.launch while pf_collect_data_node.py is active